Nichushkin staying put with Avs; Malkin set to leave Pens

 Malkin's decision comes with the Penguins attempting to balance their payroll and after re-signing defenseman Kris Letang to a six-year $36.6 million contract last week.
 Malkin had just completed an eight-year, $76 million contract.

-Penguins GM Ron Hextall said last week he was not as close to a deal with Malkin as Letang.
+Penguins GM Ron Hextall said last week he was not as close to a deal with Malkin as he was with Letang.

+Pittsburgh late Monday agreed to a $30 million, six-year deal with winger Rickard Rakell, whom the team acquired at the trade deadline from Anaheim.

+"Rickard proved that he is a great addition to our team this season,” Hextall said.
+“He brings versatility and offense to our lineup, and we know he will be an impactful player for us going forward.”

 Nichushkin, meantime, isn’t going anywhere after signing an eight-year, $49 million contract with Colorado.
 He spent the past three years with Colorado and is coming off a season in which he had a career-best 25 goals and 52 points in 62 games in the regular season before adding nine and six in the playoffs.